Shayype White Paper

 developing for several years (ShayypeTM) designed to come into play whenever

-and wherever a strong “who is” element is required.
+and wherever a strong “who is” element is required, which at the same time is

-revolutionary new ingredient technology designed to enable users to confirm
+ingredient technology designed to enable users to confirm their identities in

-their identities in any scenario, often without any extra hardware being
+any scenario, often without any extra hardware being required (but able where

 In essence it does what many systems have